Jump to a Chapter

 Will AI chatbots replace human customer support agents?

 The consensus among industry experts is that AI chatbots are primarily a tool for augmentation, not replacement.
-Their role is to handle the high volume of repetitive, mundane queries (like "What are your hours?" or "What is my order status?"), which are often tedious for human agents.
-By automating these tasks, AI chatbots free human support teams to focus on complex problem-solving, emotional support, and high-value customer interactions that require human empathy and creativity.
-The result is a more efficient, two-tiered support system.
+Their role is to handle repetitive queries while human agents focus on complex and high-value interactions.

 What are the main security and privacy risks associated with AI chatbots?